dyhes/zulip/docs/production/deployment.md

 1. As root, run `/home/zulip/deployments/current/scripts/zulip-puppet-apply`.
 This
-   will convert Zulip's main `nginx` configuration file to use your new port.
+   will convert Aloha's main `nginx` configuration file to use your new port.

-We also have documentation for a Zulip server [using HTTP][using-http] for use behind reverse proxies.
+We also have documentation for a Aloha server [using HTTP][using-http] for use behind reverse proxies.

 [using-http]: #configuring-zulip-to-allow-http

 ## Customizing the outgoing HTTP proxy

-To protect against [SSRF][ssrf], Zulip 4.8 and above default to routing all outgoing HTTP and HTTPS traffic through [Smokescreen][smokescreen], an HTTP `CONNECT` proxy; this includes outgoing webhooks, website previews, and mobile push notifications.
+To protect against [SSRF][ssrf], Aloha 4.8 and above default to routing all outgoing HTTP and HTTPS traffic through [Smokescreen][smokescreen], an HTTP `CONNECT` proxy; this includes outgoing webhooks, website previews, and mobile push notifications.